iritkatriel/peps/pep-066x.rst

   total_size: u4

-The ``meta_start`` field is the offset to the start of the metadata section, so it can loaded independently from the rest of the .pyc file if needed.
+The ``meta_start`` field is the offset to the start of the metadata section, so it can be loaded independently from the rest of the .pyc file if needed.

 Code section
 ''''''''''''